-- (1) This Code applies to small customers only. - (2) This Code applies to, and must be complied with by, all retailers in accordance with their retail licences, in respect of their activities in relation to small customers. - (3) The provisions in Division 2A of this Code constitute guidelines for the purpose of sections 35C and 36A of the Electricity Industry Act and sections 42C and 43A of the
+- (1) This Code applies to small customers only. - (2) This Code applies to, and must be complied with by, all retailers in accordance with their retail licences, in respect of their activities in relation to small customers. - (3) The provisions in Division 2A of Part 2 and Division 5 of Part 2A of this Code constitute guidelines for the purpose of sections 35C and 36A of the Electricity Industry Act and sections 42C and 43A of the Gas Industry Act. - (4) The provisions in Part 3 of this Code constitute guidelines for the purpose of section 44 of the Electricity Industry Act and section 48H of the Gas Industry Act. - (5) The following provisions of this Code constitute terms and conditions decided by the Commission for the purposes of sections 36(1)(a)(i) and (ii) and 36(1)(b) of the Electricity Industry Act and sections 43(1)(a)(i) and (ii) and 43(1)(b) of the Gas Industry Act: - (a) the provisions in Part 3; - (b) clauses 109, 110, 111, 111A, 116(1)(d) (read with the definitions of disconnection warning period and reminder notice period in clause 108). - (6) This Code applies to an exempt person in one or more categories only where a clause states it applies to an exempt person in a relevant category, and only in respect of that exempt person's activities in relation to small customers.
+Unless the context otherwise requires, a reference: - (a) to retailer in any such clause includes exempt persons to the extent they engage in the relevant category of activity in relation to small customers; - (b) to customer in any such clause includes persons who purchase electricity from an exempt person; and

-- Gas Industry Act.
-The parts of Division 2A of this Code concerned with offer summaries are prepared and issued under section 13 of the Essential Services Commission Act 2001 (Vic). - (4) The provisions in Part 3 of this Code constitute guidelines for the purpose of section 44 of the Electricity Industry Act and section 48H of the Gas Industry Act. - (5) The following provisions of this Code constitute terms and conditions decided by the Commission for the purposes of sections 36(1)(a)(i) and (ii) and 36(1)(b) of the Electricity Industry Act and sections 43(1)(a)(i) and (ii) and 43(1)(b) of the Gas Industry Act: - (a) the provisions in Part 3; - (b) clauses 109, 110, 111, 111A, 116(1)(d) (read with the definitions of disconnection warning period and reminder notice period in clause 108). - (6) This Code applies to an exempt person in one or more categories only where a clause states it applies to an exempt person in a relevant category, and only in respect of that exempt person's activities in relation to small customers.
-Unless the context otherwise requires, a reference: - (a) to retailer in any such clause includes exempt persons to the extent they engage in the relevant category of activity in relation to small customers; - (b) to customer in any such clause includes persons who purchase electricity from an exempt person; and - (c) to retailer or customer in other relevant definitions in any such clause are to be interpreted as set out above (except in the definition of market retail contract). - (7) Where a clause applies to an exempt person as set out in subclause (6), it applies as a condition of that exempt person's exemption under the General Exemption Order.
+- (c) to retailer or customer in other relevant definitions in any such clause are to be interpreted as set out above (except in the definition of market retail contract). - (7) Where a clause applies to an exempt person as set out in subclause (6), it applies as a condition of that exempt person's exemption under the General Exemption Order.